LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2agfs_Bt_reversal

 ``b2agfs_Bt_reversal``    type: ``integer``    default: ``0``
-    Bt\_reversal - integer.
     If Bt\_reversal.eq.1, then the sign of the toroidal field component only is reversed.
 The sign convention used is that a positive toroidal field leads to a Bx(grad(B)) direction pointing down, so B is out of the page when looking at the usual view of the poloidal plane with the center line on the left.
 To be used in b2ag.dat.

 .. index:: b2agfs_min_pitch